Lektz

 Lektz is an eBook business platform developed by AEL Data, operating in the UK and India.
-The platform has DRM, ebook reader applications, virtual book store, ebook conversion, elending, consumer analytics, and digital marketing solutions for small, medium-sized publishers and independent authors.
-Dr M.S.
-Mohammed Sadiq, Sr. Vice President of AEL Data, is the chief architect of the Lektz platform and it draws support from AEL Data's ePublishing, digitization, accessibility solutions, and application development services.
+The platform has DRM, ebook reader applications, virtual book store, ebook conversion, elending and consumer analytics for small, medium-sized publishers and independent authors.

-The Lektz platform was presented as an ebook ecosystem at the London Book Fair 2013, by Dr Sadiq and Lindsay MacLeod, Executive Director at AEL Data.
+The Lektz platform was presented as an ebook ecosystem at the London Book Fair 2013.

-Lektz eBook Reader is a reader application for Android, iOS devices, and PC reader (web-based/Google Chrome Extension).It supports PDF, EPUB2 and EPUB3 ebook formats.
-It was launched by AEL Data Services in May 2012.
-The Lektz reader provides full support to Non-DRM ebooks while the DRM support is limited to ebooks that are secured using the Lektz Proprietary DRM.
-The Lektz eBook Reader supports both Fixed Layout and Freeflow EPUB across varied platforms.

 Use

-The Lektz SaaS based solution is where publishers sign up and create their own branded ebook stores, upload PDF and EPUB ebooks to it, encrypt them using Lektz DRM, configure their own payment gateway and start selling their ebooks on the Lektz platform.
-The on-premises solution is where the ebookstore, elending, DRM and payment gateway solutions are integrated into a publisher website.
+On Lektz SaaS, publishers sign up and create their own branded ebook stores, upload PDF and EPUB ebooks to it, encrypt them using Lektz DRM, configure their own payment gateway and start selling their ebooks on the Lektz platform.

 DRM

 Lektz DRM is a proprietary eBook DRM technology of AEL Data.
 Lektz DRM secures eBooks from being copied and transmitted without appropriate rights and permissions.
 When publishers upload their eBooks in the Lektz platform, they can choose to enable DRM security for their eBooks which is decrypted when synced with the Lektz reader.

 There are three levels of protection: